 Helen M. Walters

 Helen started working with FIA in 2021 as a Portfolio Analyst in the Investment Management Team.
 In May of 2022, Helen moved into the Client Accounting Team as Manager of Technology & Data Analytics.
-Helen supports all departments within the organization with systems, technology, and data analytics.
+As the Director of Technology & Data Analytics, Helen supports all departments within the organization with systems, technology, and data analytics and manages IT strategy within the firm.

 Previous Experience

 Prior to her current role, Helen started with FIA as a Portfolio Analyst supporting the team of Regional Investment Foresters, Operations Managers and Portfolio Managers on U.S.-based timberland.
-Before coming to FIA, Helen worked as a Business Intelligence Analyst for Campbell Global.
+Prior to FIA, Helen worked as a Business Intelligence Analyst for Campbell Global.
 Other roles she held at Campbell Global included Forest Resource Analyst and Forest Planning Analyst.
-These other roles combined with the completion of an MBA early in 2021 provided a holistic look at the timberland investment business and involved leveraging data to inform better and quicker decision making.
-Prior to entering the corporate world, Helen received her Master’s degree from Texas A&M University at the Galveston campus.
+These other roles combined with the completion of an MBA in 2021 provided a holistic look at the timberland investment business and involved leveraging data to inform better and quicker decision making.
+Prior to entering the corporate world, Helen received her Master’s degree from Texas A&M University at the Galveston campus focusing on geospatial analytics and flood risk reduction.
 While there, she pursued multiple research projects, including her published thesis on the relationship between urban development and run-off.

 What is your business philosophy?